 4. Kanban Flow

 Work flows continuously.
-When capacity opens, pull the next shaped and bet-on feature.
-Build until it’s done or the circuit breaker trips.
+When capacity opens, pull the next shaped and bet-on feature, then build until it is done or the circuit breaker trips.

 Work items progress through clear states.
-Raw ideas start as unformed concepts that haven’t been shaped yet.
+Raw ideas start as unformed concepts that have not been shaped yet.
 Once shaped, work has clear boundaries and identified assumptions.
 When leadership bets on shaped work, it moves to Accepted status and becomes ready to pull into active development.
-Work either reaches Completed status (delivered the agreed value), Failed status (circuit breaker tripped, requires major reshaping before future betting), or Dropped status (proven unviable and removed from consideration).
+Work reaches Completed status by delivering the agreed value.
+It moves to Failed status when the circuit breaker trips and requires major reshaping before future betting.
+Or it moves to Dropped status when proven unviable and removed from consideration.

 Progress tracking focuses on feature completion, not percentage metrics.
-Hill charts (borrowed from Shape Up) show whether work is in the “figuring it out” phase (uphill) or the “making it happen” phase (downhill).
+Hill charts borrowed from Shape Up show whether work is in the “figuring it out” phase (uphill) or the “making it happen” phase (downhill).
 This avoids the useless “80% done” claims that plague sprint burndowns.
-You’re either still discovering unknowns or you’re executing on known work.
-The hill chart makes it visible when teams are stuck uphill (more unknowns than expected) or progressing downhill (execution on track).
+You are either still discovering unknowns or you are executing on known work.
+The hill chart makes it visible when teams are stuck uphill with more unknowns than expected or progressing downhill with execution on track.
 This visibility triggers honest conversations about whether to extend the circuit breaker, reshape the work, or cut scope.

 No artificial sprint boundaries fragmenting work.
 No velocity metrics obscuring whether you’re delivering value.

-This isn’t “move fast and break things” chaos.
-It’s disciplined flow with constraints based on capacity and feature complexity, not arbitrary calendars.
+This is not “move fast and break things” chaos.
+It is disciplined flow with constraints based on capacity and feature complexity, not arbitrary calendars.

 "Done" means the feature delivers the agreed value, period.
 Not "the sprint ended so we call it done."